If you’re not curious, you’ll never be great

 Takeaway 2: What’s best for you is best for the world.

+Abraham Maslow said that a key to self-actualisation is finding something to apply yourself to make the most of your abilities.
 Mark Twain said, “The two most important days in your life are the day you are born and the day you find out why.”
+The greatest shame is that most humans never find out why they are born.

 But the world benefits when they do.
 The world benefits when each individual is put to their highest and best use.
+This is egotistical utilitarianism.
+The idea that what’s best for you is best for the world.
+Don’t do the world a disservice.
+Step back and ask what excites you and do that.
+The whole world benefits when you maximise your potential.

 In a world where you can create huge businesses in any niche, you’re capping your potential and future success by not doing what you enjoy most.